-2022 RMB'000 2021 RMB'000 Change
+2023 RMB'000 2022 RMB'000 Change

-Revenue 301,644 385,240 -21.7%
+Revenue 184,044 301,644 -39.0%

-Gross profit (Note) Gross profit margin 94,130 31.2% 127,341 33.1% -26.1%
+Gross profit (Note) 49,354 94,130 -47.6%

+Gross profit margin 26.8% 31.2% -4.4pp

-Number of contracts 31.2% 33.1% -1.9pp -8
+Number of contracts 28 33 -5

-Average contract value 9,141 9,396 -2.7%
+Average contract value 6,573 9,141 -28.1%

 Revenue from the sales of asphalt mixing plants decreased as a result of the decrease in number of contracts completed and the decrease in the average contract value.
-The decrease in number of contracts completed was mainly due to the ongoing outbreak of the COVID-19 and the corresponding control measures in Mainland China during the year.
+The decrease in number of contracts completed was mainly due to that following the full lifting of epidemic prevention measures in PRC, local governments have been focused on restoring economic and livelihood activities, resulting in cautious projects investments.
+In addition, intense competition within the industry has created obstacles for our Group in securing additional orders.
+The decrease in average contract value was due to more small-scale plants were sold in the current period.
 The decrease in the gross profit margin was primarily due to the proportional decrease in the number of sales with higher capacity (usually with higher gross profit margin).
-For the same reason, the average contract value decreased as compared to last year.